somilia/LoggerFilterDriver/README.md

    - The driver monitors file accesses only for a specified file path (`TargetFilePath`).
 This path can be modified within the code or configuration.

 ### User-Mode Application Design
 The user-mode application communicates with the minifilter driver to receive log entries.
-It connects to the driver’s communication port and processes the logs.
+It connects to the driverâ€™s communication port and processes the logs.

 1. **Setup (`main`)**:
    - The application creates a communication port using `FilterConnectCommunicationPort` to connect with the driver.